 An overview of the basic techniques, materials, and concepts of design and construction related to physical theatre production.
 Survey of costume to make-up, stagecraft and properties, stage lighting and sound.
 (Credit for this course will be granted in either Art 155 or Drama 155 but not both.
-May not be repeated.)
+May be repeated for a maximum of 15 units of credit.)

 160ab.
-Printmaking (2) (2)
+Printmaking